JiayuanWen/Zoom-PWA-Clean-ChromeOS/README.md

 # Zoom PWA apparence polish for ChromeOS

-Make Zoom PWA more themed towards ChromeOS with colored title bar and alternate tab icon. \
+Make Zoom PWA more like a native ChromeOS app with colored title bar and alternate tab icon. \
 [Installation tutorial]()

 #### Before